 The advantages of regenerative braking

-Regenerative braking is one of the major advantages of modern electric scooters like the Kaabo Wolf Warrior GT Pro Plus and the Anoki S. Every time you brake, the motor turns into a generator and recovers energy, much like engine braking in a car.
+Regenerative braking is one of the major assets of modern electric scooters like the Kaabo Wolf Warrior GT Pro Plus and the Anoki S. Every time you brake, the motor turns into a generator and recovers energy, much like engine braking in a car.
 This energy is then sent back to the battery, thus extending your range!

-A smoother and more pleasant braking
+Smoother and more pleasant braking

-Extended autonomy
+Extended range

-Local laws and recommendations regarding braking
+Local legislations and recommendations concerning braking

 Regulation in France